 In contrast, the Everest Base Camp Trek is a route more traveled.
 It is, therefore, furnished with more options in terms of your amenities, and there are increased choices that are available to you.
 You would most likely meet more people along this route and if taking the developed route is more appealing, I can assure you that you will still see some epic views and stunning scenery.

-There would be the “luxury” of having hot water, Wi-Fi, and also more exposure to the Nepalese people through more frequent passing via places such as teahouses.
+There would be the “luxury” of having hot water, internet access on EBC trail, and also more exposure to the Nepalese people through more frequent passing via places such as teahouses.

 You only need to be moderately fit to complete the Manaslu Circuit Trek, and it does not require previous experience in trekking.
 However, as with most treks, there are some recommended conditioning steps to take before embarking on the adventure.